 Alexa customers expect a high-quality and consistent experience across all products.
-The Amazon testing and certification process ensures your product meets customer expectations before you ship.
+The Amazon testing and certification process ensures your product meets user expectations before you ship.

 Product testing has two phases:

-- Amazon certification testing: Amazon tests your device for certification.
+- Amazon certification testing – Amazon or an Authorized Third-Party Lab tests your device for certification.

 Product testing process

 The testing process validates that your Alexa product meets Amazon-specified device requirements.
 Some requirements, such as far-field audio performance, can be difficult to test and measure.
 To help you meet Amazon standards and build the best possible Alexa integration, all devices must go through the Amazon testing and certification process before receiving approval for launch.
 As part of the process, run the Amazon-provided self-tests, and make sure that your device passes.
 When you're ready, and all self-tests pass, proceed to have your device tested by Amazon.